kcrypt/scala-blake3/README.md

 `Hasher.update` is mutable when `Hasher.done` isn't.

-`Hasher.update` supports different input such as: byte array, part of byte array, single byte or string.
+`Hasher.update` supports different input such as: byte array, part of byte array, single byte or string, and many others like `OutputStream` or `ByteBuffer`.

 `Hasher.done` supports different output such as:
  - `done(out: Array[Byte])` to fill full provided array;